xuyanshi/xuyanshi.github.io/_posts/2023/2023-11-27-how-jensen-huangs-nvidia-is-powering-the-ai-revolution.md

 The answer seemed to be: everything.
 Huang concluded that neural networks would revolutionize society, and that he could use *cuda* to corner the market on the necessary hardware.
 He announced that he was once again betting the company.
 “He sent out an e-mail on Friday evening saying everything is going to deep learning, and that we were no longer a graphics company,” Greg Estes, a vice-president at Nvidia, told me.
 “By Monday morning, we were an A.I. company.
 Literally, it was that fast.”

+Around the time Huang sent the e-mail, he approached Catanzaro, Nvidia’s leading A.I. researcher, with a thought experiment.
+“He told me to imagine he’d marched all eight thousand of Nvidia’s employees into the parking lot,” Catanzaro said.
+“Then he told me I was free to select anyone from the parking lot to join my team.”

+---